One of the easiest ways to improve your writing is to learn about the six defined yet different writing styles.

 The choice might depend on your point of view.

-Or perhaps on a specific piece or passage and how you use various literary devices.
+Or perhaps on a specific piece or passage where you want to use other literary devices.

-Let’s take a quick look at each style and see how you can use them in your work.
+Let’s take a quick look at each style and see how you can apply them to your work.

 1. Descriptive